Having Sex During Your Period

 Period Sex May Help Relieve Menstrual Cramps

 If you have cramps, sex may not be the first thing on your mind, but it could actually help you feel better.
-Cramps happen when prostaglandins (compounds involved in pain and inflammation) trigger uterine contractions to shed the lining that builds up throughout your menstrual cycle.
+Cramps happen when prostaglandins1 (compounds involved in pain and inflammation) trigger uterine contractions to shed the lining that builds up throughout your menstrual cycle.

 But here’s the good news: orgasms could help reduce the pain associated with menstrual cramps.
-Orgasms cause a contraction in the same group of uterine muscles that squeeze and cramp during your period, with a subsequent release that can relieve muscle tension.
+Orgasms2 cause a contraction in the same group of uterine muscles that squeeze and cramp during your period, with a subsequent release that can relieve muscle tension.

 If having sex on your period isn’t in your comfort zone or you don’t currently have a partner, masturbation that ends in orgasm can also help relieve pain in the same way.